akuklev/akuklev.github.io/verse.md

   next : Computation<T × LazySeq<T>>
 ```

-Let us say that a lazy sequence `s : §T` intersects a computationally verified
+Let us say that a lazy sequence `s : LazySeq<T>` intersects a computationally verified
 predicate `p : T → Computation<Unit>` iff it has an element satisfying the predicate,
 and call sequences intersecting same predicates image-equivalent:
 ```kotlin